Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Check the first two Property declarations.
 First Property ClsTxtArray1_3 Class Object is instantiated as an undefined Array: Ta() – Ta stands for TextBox-Array.

-Immediately after the Form’s reference is received in the Set Property Procedure we call the Class_Init() (this is not the same as Class_Initialize() that runs automatically when a Class Object is instantiated) sub-routine to run the same code moved here from the Form’s Module.
+Immediately after the Form’s reference is received in the Set Property Procedure, we call the Class_Init() (this is not the same as Class_Initialize(), which runs automatically when a Class Object is instantiated) sub-routine to run the same code moved here from the Form’s Module.

 Now, we will transfer the following Code from the Form_Load() Event Procedure into the Class_Init() sub-routine and make changes in the Form Module.